 Scottish healthcare services have made great advances in the prevention and treatment of disease.
 But which improvements have saved the most lives, and which ones are needed in the future?
 University of Edinburgh postgraduate student Paul Timmers explores the health records of almost 2 million Scots to give the answers.

 Our weight has direct effects on our health and risk of disease.
 However, people of the same size can have different tendencies to heart disease or diabetes, due to the way fat is distributed on their bodies.
-Edinburgh University research student Katherine Kentistou reports on her work on the genetics of body
+Edinburgh University research student Katherine Kentistou reports on her work on the genetics of body composition.

 Ageing ships, high fuel use, rising costs of subsidies and ferry replacements … Prof. Alf Baird, a member of the Scottish Transport Ministers Ferry Industry Advisory Group, analyses the economics of the present pattern and argues that there is a way forward – changing to a lower-cost, lower-carbon design across all the Scottish services, in an integrated approach involving Scottish shipyards.